This document describes what Entire Output Management can do and how it works. It covers the following topics:

 Basically, Entire Output Management on UNIX handles the same output formats as on mainframes unless binary data are to be processed.
 Binary data have to be converted into the ASCII data format before being processed by Entire Output Management.

-To get output data from UNIX or Windows directories, use the Node Definitions described in the System Administration documentation.
+To get output data from UNIX or Windows directories, use the UNIX node definitions as described under UNIX Defaults in the System Administration documentation.

 UNIX applications can print into a Entire Output Management file